jetify-com/typeid/README.md

 TypeIDs are canonically encoded as lowercase strings consisting of three parts:
 1. A type prefix
 2. An underscore '_' separator
-3. A 128-bit UUIDv7 encoded as a 26-character string in base32.
+3. A 128-bit UUIDv7 encoded as a 26-character string in base32 (using [Crockford's alphabet](https://www.crockford.com/base32.html) in lowercase).

 Here's an example of a TypeID of type `user`:

 ```
   user_2x4y6z8a0b1c2d3e4f5g6h7j8k
   └──┘ └────────────────────────┘
-  type       uuid (base32)
+  type    uuid suffix (base32)
 ```

 ## Benefits
 + **Type-safe:** you can't accidentally use a `user` ID where a `post` ID is expected.
 When debugging, you can immediately understand what type of entity a TypeID refers to thanks to the type prefix.
 + **Compatible with UUIDs:** TypeIDs are a superset of UUIDs.
 They are based on the upcoming [UUIDv7 standard](https://www.ietf.org/archive/id/draft-peabody-dispatch-new-uuid-format-04.html#name-uuid-version-7).
 If you decode the TypeID and remove the type information, you get a valid UUIDv7.
-+ They are K-sortable and can be used as the primary key in a database.
-Entirely random global ids generally suffer from poor database locality.
++ **K-Sortable**: TypeIDs are K-sortable and can be used as the primary key in a database while ensuring good locality.
+Compare to entirely random global ids, like UUIDv4, that generally suffer from poor database locality.
-+ Thoughtful encoding: the base32 encoding is URL safe, case-insensitive, avoids ambiguous characters, can be selected for copy-pasting by double-clicking, and is a more compact encoding than the traditional hex encoding used by UUIDs (26 characters vs 36 characters).
++ **Thoughtful encoding**: the base32 encoding is URL safe, case-insensitive, avoids ambiguous characters, can be selected for copy-pasting by double-clicking, and is a more compact encoding than the traditional hex encoding used by UUIDs (26 characters vs 36 characters).

 ## Implementations